Update

 Teaching emphasis

-Emotionally demanding care conversations, complaint handling, and more confident teamwork language.
+Emotionally demanding care conversations, complaint handling, and confident teamwork language.

 Intensity

-Usually 4–6+ hours/week, depending on available timetable and chosen rollout structure.
+Usually 4–6+ hours/week, depending on timetable and rollout structure.

 Output pattern